Admitting now

 The chronic pain patient whose prescription became a dependency

 The injury healed.
 The prescription continued.
 Now you cannot stop without severe withdrawal — even though you are not in acute pain.
-Our opioid treatment is built for exactly this situation: medically appropriate detox, without blame.
+Our opioid treatment is built for exactly this situation: clinically appropriate detox, without blame.

 04 — The pathway